— FINANCIAL DISTRICT —

 — CHINATOWN —

-Cognoscenti Coffee's Yeekai Lim has a pop-up coffee bar in Mandarin Plaza — except this time, it's not him, exactly, that will be popping up there.
-Rather, Lim envisions Coffee Hall as a place where other coffee folks could pop up and pull espresso.
+Coffee Hall is a little coffee pop-up in Mandarin Plaza where other coffee folks sometimes pop up and pull espresso.
 The Strada is set up on a nicely rigged cart, there are wares for sale nearby on the table, two large tables for drinking and talking and working, a record player with Billie Holiday on deck.
 The set up may change from time to time, of course, as the coffee spots on bar change; that said, depending on who pops up there, this has the potential to be one of the most interesting coffee spots in town.

 970 N. Broadway | Coffee: Rotating